-A - Dominant allel
+A - Dominant allele

-a - Recessive allel
+a - Recessive allele

 How does the inheritance of traits work?
 The Punnett square calculator provides you with an answer to that and many other questions.
 It comes as handy if you want to calculate the genotypic ratio, the phenotypic ratio, or if you're looking for a simple, ready-to-go, dominant and recessive traits chart.
 Moreover, our Punnet square maker allows you to calculate the probability that a rare, recessive genetic diseases will be inherited.